top of page

 About Me

 I am a scholar of nineteenth century US and Native American religious traditions.
 I teach courses on religion in North America, global Indigenous histories, Afro-Indigenous experiences, and the US Civil War.
-My book manuscript, titled Fugitive Religion: The Ghost Dance and Native American Resistance After the US Civil War, is under contract with Yale University Press.
+My book, titled Fugitive Religion: The Ghost Dance and Indigenous Resistance After the US Civil War, will be released in June 2026 with Yale University Press.

 Work Experience